The Universal Peaceful Acceptance (U.P.A.) of a Pope

 2.3.
 Testimony of Saint Alphonsus Liguori

-Saint Alphonsus Liguori, doctor of the Church, confirms this doctrine in Verità della Fede – Works of St. Alphonsus Maria de Liguori, Marietti, Turin, 1887, vol. VIII., P. 720, n.
-9.
+Saint Alphonsus Liguori, Doctor of the Church, confirms this doctrine in Verità della Fede – Opera di S. Alfonso Maria de Liguori, Marietti, Torino, 1887, vol. VIII, p.
+720, n.
+9:

 “It does not matter that in past centuries some Pontiff was illegitimately elected or took possession of the Pontificate by fraud; it is enough that he was accepted afterwards by the whole Church as Pope, since by this acceptance he would have become the true Pontiff.
 But if he had not been truly and universally accepted by the Church for a certain time, during that time the pontifical See would have been vacant, as it is at the death of a Pontiff.”

-Indeed, this formulation teaches with certainty that the subsequent, true and universal acceptance by the whole Church renders the individual concerned a true pontiff, even if the initial election had been tainted with illegitimacy or fraud.
-According to Thomistic logic, this flows from divine providence which infallibly assists the Church in the designation and recognition of its visible head, by virtue of the Christic promises (Mt 16, 18; Mt 28, 20).
-The Church cannot peacefully and universally adhere to a false pontiff without that contradicting the promised indefectibility; consequently, such acceptance manifests and confirms legitimacy, divinely supplying for any prior vice compatible with this assistance.
+This formulation teaches with certainty that the subsequent, true and universal acceptance by the whole Church renders the individual concerned a true pontiff, even if the initial election had been tainted with illegitimacy or fraud.
+According to Thomistic logic, this flows from divine providence which infallibly assists the Church in the designation and recognition of her visible head, by virtue of the promises of Christ (Mt 16, 18; Mt 28, 20).
+The Church cannot peacefully and universally adhere to a false pontiff without contradicting the promised indefectibility; consequently, such acceptance manifests and confirms the legitimacy, divinely supplying for any prior defect compatible with this assistance.

 One may ask whether it must be concluded, from the cited texts of Saint Alphonsus Liguori and other authors, that the universal peaceful acceptance (U.P.A.) of a pope constitutes an infallible proof that he is not heretical, even occult.